How to (Accurately) Budget for the Holiday Season

 For those outside of family like close friends, consider baking them holiday cookies rather than buying a present.
 It’s a personal, inexpensive gift that spreads holiday cheer, and won’t break the bank.

-Earn more this holiday season with 1.5% cash back and up to a $300 balance transfer bonus.Learn More
+Earn more this holiday season with 1.5% cash back for every $1 you spend with Citadel's Cash Rewards credit card!Learn More

 Keep Track of Expenses

 Once you’ve listed your expenses and created your gift list, it’s critical to keep track of what you are spending.
 Fortunately, there are many apps available that can help you in this regard.
 When you have a running total of what you have spent and what you still need to spend, you’ll have a much better idea of whether or not your budget is on track.
 If it isn’t, you can re-adjust your spending to make sure you still come in under budget by the end of the season.

 Getting the best deal for gifts involves comparison shopping, shopping sales, and taking advantage of coupons and other offers.
 Just as you budgeted for your holiday expenses, budget some time to search for the top deals.
 If you rack up credit card points during the year on your regular spending, also consider using those points to buy gift cards or items offered by your card provider for those on your holiday list.
 These are, in effect, “free” gifts for you that the recipient will appreciate.
 Our Citadel Cash Rewards Mastercard, for example, offers 1.5% cash back on your everyday purchases.

 Start a Holiday Savings Account